-“I, even I, am He who blots out your transgressions, for my own sake, and remembers your sins no more.”
-(Isa 43:25)
+I, even I, am He who blots out your transgressions, for my own sake, and remembers your sins no more.
+(Is.
+43:25)

 Under the old covenant, men’s sins were counted against them.
 But when Jesus met all the demands of the law at the cross, all your sins were blotted out.
 Your sin is no longer being imputed to you (2 Cor.
 5:19).

-If your name is in His book, you have nothing to fear on Judgment Day.
+If your name is in his book, you have nothing to fear.
 If all your sins were blotted out at the cross, then there is no sin left that could get your name removed from his book.

 This is the gospel of grace.
 It was new news for Isaiah, is old news for us, but is still good news for everyone.